Studentship faqs

 The specific benefits of doing a PhD with the CENTA DTP are:

 • Each year, a cohort of students is taken on at the same time, meaning you will have other students at the same stage as you throughout your PhD.
-CENTA has around 30 students starting at the same time each year, giving you the chance to meet other like-minded people, ask questions, and get support from peers.
-You also get the opportunity to take part in a residential field trip with your cohort called ‘The Speed PhD’ – providing training, fun, and an opportunity to make friends and networks beyond your own research area.
+Depending on the number of studentships available each year, CENTA has around 30 students starting at the same time each year, giving you the chance to meet other like-minded people, ask questions, and get support from peers.
+You also get the opportunity to take part in a residential field trip with your cohort – providing training, fun, and an opportunity to make friends and networks beyond your own research area.

 • All applicants to the CENTA programme are ranked on their own merits, by multiple panels, independently from the project they have applied to.
 No project is funded by us unless a student chooses it and is successful in their application, making the selection process more objective and putting the student in the driving seat.